Announcing trellang 1.0.0: A Trello REST client for Erlang/OTP

 Install

-Add trellang to your rebar.config
+Add trellang to your rebar.config:

 {deps, [

-{trellang, "1.0.0"}
+{trellang, "1.1.0"}

 Quick start

-Find your board short link in the URL after /b/
+Find your board short link in the URL after /b/ (e.g., <<"abcd1234">>), then discover a list and create a card:

 BoardId = <<"abcd1234">>,